top of page

 Staff

-Dr. Brian Russell - Music Director/Executive Director - Children’s Choirs Conductor
+Dr. Brian Russell - Music Director/Executive Director - Conductor of Ethos Preparatory Choir and Wind Symphony

 Ethos Youth Ensembles